emilyfehr99/Automated-Post-Game-Reports/TWITTER_POSTING_GUIDE.md

 # 🐦 Automated Twitter Posting Guide

 ## Overview
-Automatically post NHL Post-Game Reports to Twitter with proper team hashtags and threading.
+Automatically post NHL Post-Game Reports to Twitter with proper team hashtags as **individual posts** for maximum reach and engagement.

 ## Features
-- ✅ Automatic thread creation ("Week X Day Y - NHL Post-Game Reports 🏒")
-- ✅ Posts each game report as a reply in the thread
+- ✅ Posts each game as an individual tweet (no threading)
 - ✅ Uses official team hashtags for each matchup
-- ✅ Automatically calculates week/day based on NHL season schedule
+- ✅ Maximizes reach across Hockey Twitter and team hashtag searches
+- ✅ Each game gets independent engagement and visibility
 - ✅ Handles multiple games per day

 ## Quick Start